tibordp/bgpcompare/README.md

 Author: Tibor Djurica Potpara <tibor.djurica@ojdip.net>

-BgpCompare is an utility that takes two files containing IP(v6) subn- ets in [Address]/[Subnet mask] notation and outputs a binary set ope- ration performed on these two files.
-Use it to compare BGP route tab- les for missing routes.
+BgpCompare is an utility that takes two files containing IP(v6) subnets in [Address]/[Subnet mask] notation and outputs a binary set operation performed on these two files.
+Use it to compare BGP route tables for missing routes.

 BgpCompare is a free software published under the terms of GNU Lesser General Public Licence version 3.
 See licence.txt for more info.